 If you have been charged with a drug crime, a pretrial diversion program may offer a way to avoid a criminal record and jail time.

-These programs allow eligible defendants to complete specific conditions, such as treatment or community service, in exchange for having their charges dismissed.
 Understanding whether you qualify and what is required is critical to successfully completing the program and protecting your future.

 Who Qualifies for Pretrial Diversion?